BuidlGuidl/SpeedRunEthereum/README.md

 # 🏗 scaffold-eth - 🔏 sign in with web3 example

-> Ask users to sign a message with their web3 wallet and recover it in a backend service
+> Ask users to sign a message with their web3 wallet and recover it in a backend service.

 ---